prernaadvani/whatsprernacooking/_posts/2021-03-03-coffee-nice-cream.md

   thumbnail: /images/coffee nice cream/nice cream 6.png
 ---

-Feels a little bit like a frozen smoothie pretending to be ice cream, but it's vegan with no added sugar!
+Tastes a little bit more like a frozen smoothie than ice cream, but it's vegan with no added sugar!

 The recipe that I used is adapted from [Feel Good Foodie](https://feelgoodfoodie.net/recipe/cappuccino-nice-cream/)